-Elephantopus mollis, also known as elephants’ foot, is native to the American tropics.
-It is also found in the Pacific, Asia, and Africa since it was introduced in the beginning of the 20th century.
+Elephantopus Mollis, also known as elephants’ foot, is native to the American tropics.
+It is also found in the Pacific, Asia, and Africa since it was introduced at the beginning of the 20th century.

 This perennial herb from the Asteraceae family is considered to be a major invasive weed, particularly in the Pacific region as it threatens endangered species.
 The rosettes smother low vegetation and degradates pastures and plantations in areas of high rainfall.
 It grows to 0.5 – 1m but can occasionally reach 2m high.

-Due to its unwelcome, invasive nature it has caused economic impact in areas where it grows.
-In the Pacific it affects various crops.
+Due to its unwelcome, invasive nature, it has caused an economic impact in areas where it grows.
+In the Pacific, it affects various crops.
 In Queensland, Australia it’s a threat to the beef and dairy industries.
 In terms of social impact, it can cause irritation on the skin when coming in contact with the hairs on the leaves.

 While E. mollis mostly has a negative impact, it does have some documented uses.
 In Brazil, its leaves are used to treat respiratory conditions such as coughs, and bronchitis, as well as an emollient and diaphoretic.
 In Ecuador, it is used for the treatment of leishmaniasis.